 For a while it was looking like the evening would be a bust, there were a few breaks in the clouds but they soon closed up.
-Just before sunset I was about to throw up my hands in the air with exasperation when the sky began to open up.
+Just before sunset, I was about to throw up my hands in the air with exasperation when the sky began to open up.
 Only a few sun rays made it through at first as I rushed back to the patch of wildflowers.
-Earlier on I had previsualized this scene, so it was short order to actually set it up and photograph it.
+Earlier on I had previsualized this scene, so it was short order to set it up and photograph it.

 Soon it became apparent that something special was happening.
 After photographing the wildflowers I rushed over to the lakeshore to look for compositions of rocks and lake reflections.
 The light was getting better and better, and by this time I was in overdrive.
-From years of experience I knew that the light could continue to get better or shut off completely at any moment.
+From years of experience, I knew that the light could continue to get better or shut off completely at any moment.
 So there was no time to lose.

 Titcomb Basin Wind River Range 66567 Purchase

 I didn’t forget the area of grassy wetlands, so I began to run like a madman to get to them in time.
-As I arrived the summit of Fremont Peak was glowing red, a sure indication that there were only a few minutes left before the sun set.
+As I arrived the summit of Fremont Peak was glowing red, a sure indication that there were only a few minutes left before sunset.
 This was a great spot and I wished I had more time to explore the possibilities for compositions.
 However, unless there were some exceptional sunrise conditions these wetlands would be best photographed in the evening.